ckmvigil/WaferSegClassNet/README.md

     ├── data
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
     │